trujunzhang/demo-nextjs-v5/README.md

 This project even uses [tslint](https://palantir.github.io/tslint/) and [pre-commit](https://www.npmjs.com/package/pre-commit) to make sure the code is clean before a commit can even occur.

+A [demo](https://demo-nextjs5.herokuapp.com/) of this project can be viewed on [Heroku](https://demo-nextjs5.herokuapp.com/) at [https://demo-nextjs5.herokuapp.com/](https://demo-nextjs5.herokuapp.com/)

 ## Key features
 There are a few key things that I wanted to achieve with this demo: